Environment-Studios-Official/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 What's new in Keepers of the Stones II version 1.0.0.26?<br />
 <br />- Added new element - mist, sand and speed
 <br />- Added cursed stone and more blocks from it
-<br />- Added cursed vault and cursed key
+<br />- Added cursed vault and cursed key (Many thanks to Hrumer for the help)
 <br />- Added copyrium ore
 <br />- Elemental power generator can save powers and distribute for another players (players can save elemental energy for 2.5 minutes)
 <br />- Added a new option for the fake_element argument - timer